najlepzy/Digs-challenge/README.md

 # Digs Calendar Code Challenge

+#This project was developed in an Android environment.

 This is the candaidate test for Digs UI developers.
 It is NOT pass/fail.
 It is intended to provide insight into the range of your skill set.
 Please do what you can.

 ## Get started